aeternity/tutorials/build-to-do-list-aepp-2.md

 You can now create a own awesome **Æpp**.

 The æternity team will keep this tutorial updated.
-If you encounter any problems please contract us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).
+If you encounter any problems please check out the [video tutorial](https://www.youtube.com/watch?v=C516YVBWzRY&list=PLVz98HTQCJzRmy8naIh49mAW306kGyGXA) on YouTube or contract us through the [æternity dev Forum category](https://forum.aeternity.com/c/development).